Frequently Asked Questions(Click anywhere on the question text to view the answer.)

 It may be easier for you to register with your community's supervisors of the checklist.
 By law, they are required to meet on the Saturday 10 days prior to each election.
 Check the local newspaper(s) or call your clerk's office for the date and time of such meeting.Qualified individuals may also register to vote at the polling place on election day at all elections.No matter when or where you register to vote, you will be required to fill out a standard voter registration form, and you will be asked to show proof of identity, age, citizenship, and domicile.
 These qualifications may be established by signing affidavit(s).

-When you vote on a party ballot in a state or presidential primary, you become a registered member of that party unless you fill out a card to return to undeclared status with the supervisors of the checklist.
+When you vote on a party ballot in a state or presidential primary, you become a registered member of that party unless you fill out a card or sign a list to return to undeclared status with the supervisors of the checklist.

 You may check your party affiliation on-line at Voter Information Look-up.